Skip to main content Skip to footer

 Course A - Human Rights and Housing for Public Authorities

-Starting in February 2026, BIHR is excited to be running a new, 3-part open course focused on understanding The Human Rights Act 1998 and the legal duties it places on public authority staff working in the social housing sector to take a human rights-based approach in their work.
+Starting in February 2026, BIHR is excited to be running a new, 3-part open course for public authorities working in the social housing sector.
+The course is focused on understanding The Human Rights Act 1998 and the legal duties it places on public authority staff, as well as practical tips for taking a human rights-based approach in the provision of social housing.

 Why is BIHR running this training programme?